passwordless-id/www/webauthn/2_registration.md

 Depending on your case, you might use the device directly, your smartphone nearby, or some security key to proove your identity using it.

-How exactly you prooe your identity depends on the device capabilities, the OS, the browser...
+How exactly you prove your identity depends on the device capabilities, the OS, the browser...
 At some point, you will to either use some biometric or PIN on the device.
 This device is then called the "authenticator" and will produce a cryptographic private/public key pair.

 The private key will be kept secret, stored on the device and protected by your biometric or PIN code.
 The public key will ulimately be sent to the server so that it can authentify you next time.